ismailhx/ismailhx/README.md

 📝 Current Experience:

+8 Years experience of Data Cleansing, Processing , Modelling.

 **PREVIOUS ROLES**

+*HSBC 2019*
+Data work experience learning how to maintain and develop models on Google Cloud.
+Engaged with Cloud, Data and AI Experts.

-* *Data/ML Engineer at Glencore*
+* *Data/ML Engineer at Glencore 2023*
 Head of oil shipping vessel project in 2023
 Cleansed and processed millions of complicated oil shipping vessel datasets on Azure Analytics using Pyspark.
 Produced Views using SQL and then analysed using ML techniques.

-* *Data/ML Engineer at AA*
+* *Data/ML Engineer at AA 2024*
-Head of driver fault claims project in 2023
+Head of driver fault claims project in 2024
-Cleansed and processed 6 million rows of driver fault claims on Databricks using Pyspark.
+Cleansed and processed 6 million rows of £50,000's worth of driver fault claims on Databricks using Pyspark.
 Extracted Data to apply ML techniques to predict good and bad customers.

 **CERTIFICATIONS**